Values

 Our commitments to open science

-First and foremost, the Poisot Lab is an open science lab.
-There are several major facets to this, but the core is: the way this lab operates is grounded in my personal belief that participation in science is a public act, and done in the public good.
+First and foremost, we are an open science lab.
+There are several major facets to this, but the core is: the way this lab operates is grounded in Timothée’s personal belief that participation in science is a public act, and done in the public good.
 Science allows us to be part of something bigger, and to foster a healthy, collaborative and truly inclusive scientific enterprise, it’s essential that we give back at least as much as we take from the community.

 We could get down into the weeds about specific tools and techniques that we use in our open science infrastructure here, but those tools are used to support these values, they themselves are not the values.